SaxaVord Spaceport: Development

 Plans for the spaceport were submitted to Shetland Islands Council by Farningham Planning in January 2021 to enable up to 30 launches per year.
 The proposal is for three rocket launch pads on Lamba Ness peninsula with additional infrastructure such as a satellite tracking facility, rocket hangars and integration facilities.
 The plans also document proposals for a Range Control Centre at the former RAF SaxaVord complex, fuel storage facilities at Ordale Airport at Baltasound, and improvements to the launch site's approach roads.

 On 29 March 2021, Historic Environment Scotland (HES), a statutory body, refused consent for the development of the spaceport on the grounds it would impact a scheduled monument of national significance – the Chain Home radar station at Skaw.
 The refusal of consent carried significant legal weight, as it is a criminal offence to carry out works to a scheduled monument without such authorisation.
 Due to the almost one-to-one overlap of the monument location with the proposed spaceport, this refusal led to concerns being voiced about the viability of the spaceport project.
 In January 2022, HES withdrew the objection, stating "We recognise the benefits that this development will bring to the community in Unst".

+Launches from the site would result in the rockets being discarded in the sea to the north of Shetland, and there are no plans to recover these.
+While the operators claim these may form artificial reefs, there are also "serious concerns" from the fishing industry in Shetland, about these causing damage to nets and vessels.

+Launches will also require an exclusion zone in areas used for commercial fishing, and since they require good weather this will likely impact local fishing over the summer months.
+While the exclusion zone is relatively local to the site, the hazard area where debris could land is much larger, covering a significant portion of the Norwegian Sea and almost reaching Jan Mayen island, which is over 1100 km to the north.